therealhalonen/PhishSticks/payloads/ransomware/README.md

 ## How to use

-Download and run the script or .exe file inside a safe folder with no important files (incase something goes wrong) to launch the program and enjoy, for example:
+Download and run the script or .exe file inside a safe folder called TestDirz338 with no important files (incase something goes wrong) and enjoy, for example:

 ```
 $ mkdir TestDirz338